webprog25/finalproject-Steiner-David/README.txt

 Overview
 --------
-Plant Pal is a simple houseplant watering tracker.
-It displays your plants as a responsive grid of cards (photo, nickname, species, watering frequency), color‐codes how many days have passed since you last watered each plant, and lets you:

-* Water Now (updates its “lastWatered” timestamp)

-* Edit plant details in a modal dialog

-* Delete plants

-* Add new plants.
-Where you can upload a picture of the plant via drag-and-drop or URL, with live preview and validation of the file format
+Plant Pal is a personal houseplant watering tracker that helps you remember when each of your plants needs water.
+After signing in with Google, you can add your own plants (with photos), and the app color-codes each plant’s watering status.
+A live doughnut chart gives you a summary of all your plants’ needs.

 Running
 -------